ChildMindInstitute/mindlogger-backend/docs/plugins.rst

 Javascript clients
 ******************

-The Gravatar plugin's javascript code extends the Girder web client's ``girder.models.UserModel`` by adding the ``getGravatarUrl(size)`` method that adheres to the above behavior internally.
+The Gravatar plugin's javascript code extends the Girder web client's ``girderformindlogger.models.UserModel`` by adding the ``getGravatarUrl(size)`` method that adheres to the above behavior internally.
 You can use it on any user model with the ``_id`` field set, as in the following example: